yukaitung/lgdxrobot-docs/content/cloud/general/navigation-waypoints.md

 weight: 51
 ---

-A *Waypoint* is a location on the map that a robot can navigate to during a Task.
+A *Waypoint* is a location on the Realm that a robot can navigate to during a Task.
 Waypoints represent goal positions used by Nav2.

 ## Creating a Waypoint